adityadhopade/interview_deck/kubernetes_trivia.md

 k edit po <pod name> # To edit the details of the PODS

-# Create the pod named as "nginx-pod" with the image as "nginx" getting our o/p in yaml format and dry running our code (it will not create the pod it will show what wuill be the content of the pod if it gets created)
+# Create the pod named as "nginx-pod" with the image as "nginx" getting our o/p in yaml format and dry running our code (it will not create the pod it will show what will be the content of the pod if it gets created)

 k run nginx-pod --image=nginx -o yaml --dry-run=client

 k create pod nginx-pod --image=nginx -o yamkl --dry-run=client

-# To get all the api-reosurces (from here we can retrieve the shortnames)
+# To get all the api-resources (from here we can retrieve the short names)
 k api-resources

-#It gives us IP important in context of kubernetes
+#It gives us IP important in the context of Kubernetes
 k get po - o wide

 ```